DHTMLX/gantt-docs/data/desktop/css_overview.md

 #### Every other row

-To style every other row of the grid, you need to specify a CSS rule for the **.gantt_row.odd** selector, for example:
+To color every other row of the grid, you need to specify CSS styles for the **.gantt_row.odd** selector, for example:

 ~~~css
 .gantt_row.odd{